-So if there were errors, and either the log tells you that CF did not stop or you're just not sure, the solution nearly always is first just that you'll want to stop CF yourself, and then run the update manually.
+So if there were errors, and either the log tells you that CF did not stop or you're just not sure, the solution nearly always is just that you'll want to stop all processes that may be pointing to CF files.

 For many people, for whatever reason, they may find that they just can't get the update to run from within the UI of the CF admin, as they find it keeps failing.
 For them, the next solution is that will need to stop CF themselves and keep it stopped for the update to work.

 Of course, there's one REALLY big problem with stopping CF: you cannot then go into the CF Admin to run the updates as you did before.
 Doh!
 And this is where most get stuck.